Find out more information on the Equitable Life Payment Scheme.

 Please quote your full name, address and your Equitable Life policy number in all correspondence.

-Where the scheme’s records of address and identity are incomplete, the scheme may ask you to provide proof of address and identity by post.
+If you need to inform the scheme of any change in your situation, the scheme may ask you to provide proof of address and identity by post.

-The scheme may also ask for certified copies of original documents in a number of other circumstances, for example in the event of:
+The scheme may ask for certified copies of original documents in a number of circumstances, including:

 - a change of name or address